 Prostatitis means that you have inflammation of your prostate gland.
-Prostatitis can be sudden-onset (acute) or persistent (chronic).
+There are two main types of prostatitis: short-lived (acute) or persistent (chronic).
 It can also be caused by an infection (infective) or be non-infective.
 Less than 1 in 10 cases of prostatitis are due to bacterial infection.

 For the diagnosis of chronic prostatitis, symptoms need to have been present for at least three months.
 In acute prostatitis, symptoms usually come on and go away much more quickly.